lcarsde/lcarswm/readme.md

 ## To Do
 * Associate child screens with their parents
-* Activate windows by clicking on them
 * Center popups and adjust the frame to their size
-* Application menu
 * Content for the data bar (empty upper area in normal mode)
   * Configurable plugin framework
   * Time